US lawmakers want answers about Idaho gold mine process

 BOISE, Idaho (AP) — Lawmakers who oversee appropriations for the U.S. Forest Service on Monday sent a letter requesting the agency revoke its decision allowing a Canadian company to write a key environmental report on proposed open-pit gold mines in central Idaho.

-Democratic U.S. Rep. Betty McCollum of Minnesota and five other Democrats on the House Appropriations Subcommittee also want all records leading to the Forest Service giving British Columbia-based Midas Gold authority to write the document.
+Democratic U.S. Rep. Betty McCollum of Minnesota chairs the House Appropriations Subcommittee.
+She, the vice-chair of the committee and four other House Democrats want all records leading to the Forest Service giving British Columbia-based Midas Gold authority to write the document.

 The Associated Press in December reported that internal documents obtained by conservation group Earthworks showed that the Forest Service in February 2018 decided to deny Midas Gold’s request to participate as what is called a non-federal representative in writing the assessment.